squidfunk/mkdocs-material/docs/sponsorship.md

 ## Roadmap

-The following list of funding goals – named after varieties of chili peppers [I'm growing on my balcony][11] – show which features are already part of the sponsor edition or yet to come.
+The following list of funding goals – named after varieties of chili peppers [I'm growing on my balcony][11] – shows, which features are already part of the sponsor edition or yet to come.

   [11]: https://www.instagram.com/squidfunk/